c2lang/documentation/documentation/docs/language/basic_types.md

 ```

 For array types, C2 introduces a new operator, namely __elemsof()__.
 This returns the number
-of elements in an array and avoid C macros like:
+of elements in an array and avoids C macros like:
 ```c
 #define ARRAY_SIZE(x) ( sizeof(x) / sizeof(x[0]) )
 ```